na-na-hi/renget/archive/2f8so.md

 ["I'll take that as a yes"]
 [as you both finish your meals, you decide its time to lie back and relax as the sun starts to set] [Gore lays down and stretches, licking their claws and chops]
-\>"oh man that was good! thanks for hanging out with me again by the way, it means a lot" ["yeah same, too bad we made camp so far away though"]
+%darkgreen%\>"oh man that was good! thanks for hanging out with me again by the way, it means a lot"%% ["yeah same, too bad we made camp so far away though"]
-\>"nah, its okay, here, let me pay you back."
-[they unfurl one of their massive wings, inviting you to some shelter. its remarkable that normally something that would be covered in dark frenzy dust now displays a bunch of shiny, clean looking iridescent scales]
+%darkgreen%\>"nah, its okay, here, let me pay you back."%% [they unfurl one of their massive wings, inviting you to some shelter. its remarkable that normally something that would be covered in dark frenzy dust now displays a bunch of shiny, clean looking iridescent scales]
-\>"i managed to take down that aptinoth earlier without relying on my frenzy at all ya know, i want to prove to everyone that i can survive outside the Frenzy's influence."
+%darkgreen%\>"i managed to take down that aptinoth earlier without relying on my frenzy at all ya know, i want to prove to everyone that i can survive outside the Frenzy's influence."
 \>"i remember the chief wyverian warning me long ago that the Frenzy is like a wildfire that follows me, that its an absolute barrier that harms both friend and foe, and giving into the frenzy is to embody suffering itself"
-\>"I've thought about it a lot and how with friends like you that stay by me, if i can master it then i wont have to be alone.
+\>"I've thought about it a lot and how with friends like you that stay by me, if i can master it then i wont have to be alone.%%
 [they lay the side of their head against your chest, the sharp spikes poke you a little]
-\>"besides, the Khezu life isn't so bad, I'm super used to it already."
-[you both let out a chuckle and you run your hand upon their forehead scales]
+%darkgreen%\>"besides, the Khezu life isn't so bad, I'm super used to it already."%% [you both let out a chuckle and you run your hand upon their forehead scales]
-\>"Goodnight, good hunter"
+%darkgreen%\>"Goodnight, good hunter"%%
 ["Goodnight"]

 END PART 1